Oral Surgery in Lorton, Springfield & Mt Vernon

 Less than 1% of 704,000+ dentists worldwide are Board Certified Oral Surgeons who have earned ABOMS Diplomate credentials.

-Dedicated to life-long learning, Dr. Patel and Dr. Jungwirth average up to 20x the amount of continuing education credit hours required by the State of Virginia per licensing period.
+Dedicated to life-long learning, Dr. Patel, Dr. Jungwirth & Dr. Kim average up to 20x the amount of continuing education credit hours required by the State of Virginia per licensing period.

 Oral Surgeons serving the Northern Virginia area with locations in Lorton, Springfield & Mt Vernon, Virginia.